singhg9/gurmansingh.com/readme.md

    		<div class="col-six tab-full">

    			<h3>Skills</h3>
    			<p>Here is how I rate my skills.
-I excel in creating products and would love to see them to completion.</p>
+I excel in creating products and I love to see them to completion.</p>

 				<ul class="skill-bars">
 				   <li>